MichaelDuPlessis/dmalloc/dissertation/chapters/discussion.typ

 = Discussion

 The following section discusses the results of the benchmarks on the memory allocator.
-The benchmarks were run both on a Linux system and a MacOS system to identify how the allocator performed on different operating systems.
+The benchmarks were run both on a Linux system and a MacOS systems to identify how the allocator performed on different operating systems.
 The specifications of the machines tested are listed below.
 The Clang compiler was used for both operating systems.

 #figure(